 Powerless Cooking Class

 Welcome to our Online Powerless Cooking Class.
-Make sure watch the class NOW, print out the handouts, and add them to your Food Storage Made Easy binder … (while you still have power) This class was made to help readers become prepared for our Summer Powerless Cooking Adventures where we spent the summer trying new techniques in powerless cooking.
+Make sure you watch the class now, print out the handouts, and add them to your Food Storage Made Easy binder … (while you still have power)

 PART 1: FUEL